800G OSFP Guide: IHS vs RHS Selection for AI Data Centers

 - "OSFP-RHS cage" or "Flat-top OSFP" → RHS required

 When in doubt, contact the equipment vendor.
-A five-minute clarification prevents a five-week procurement delay.
+A five-minute clarification prevents a five-week procurement delay if modules arrive incompatible.

 Step 3: Assess Current and Future Cooling Infrastructure